A Parametric Model for Self-Interacting Dark Matter Halos: A universal density profile

 In figure~\ref{fig:bm2a}, we present the evolution of $\rho_s/\rho_{s,0}$ (left), $r_s/r_{s,0}$ (middle), and $r_c/r_{c,0}$ (right).
-In all cases, our density model in eq.~(\ref{eq:m0}) (solid-blue) accurately describes the simulation results ($\sigma_{\rm eff}/m = 7.1~\rm cm^2/g$, solid-red).
-We further show the results from the N-body simulation~\cite{Yang220503392} with the differential cross section ($d\sigma/d\cos\theta$, dotted-red), which agree with those from the simulation with $\sigma_{\rm eff}/m = 7.1~\rm cm^2/g$ (solid-red).
-This comparison serves as a systematic test, showing that a differential cross section can indeed be approximated by an effective constant cross section for an isolated halo as proposed in ref.~\cite{Yang220503392}.
+Our fitting functions in eq.~(\ref{eq:m0}) (solid-blue) well describe the simulation results ($\sigma_{\rm eff}/m = 7.1~\rm cm^2/g$, solid-red).
+We further show the results from the N-body simulation~\cite{Yang220503392} with the differential cross section ($d\sigma/d\cos\theta$, dotted-red), which agree with those from the simulation with the effective cross section $\sigma_{\rm eff}/m = 7.1~\rm cm^2/g$ (solid-red), within $\sim5\%$.
+The agreement further confirms that the effective constant cross section can accurately capture the halo evolution, setting the base for constructing a parametric model that can be applied to SIDM models with velocity- and angular-dependent dark matter self-interactions, as we will discuss later.
+Since ref.~\cite{Yang220503392} has more extended snapshots for the BM2 halo using $\sigma_{\rm eff}/m$ ($t\approx30~{\rm Gyr}$) than the one using the differential cross section $d\sigma/d\cos\theta$ ($t\approx25~{\rm Gyr}$), we will present our main results based on the parametric model calibrated with the former.

-In figure~\ref{fig:bm2b}, we show the density (left) and circular velocity (middle) profiles obtained from the N-body simulation (dashed) and our model in eq.~(\ref{eq:m0}) (solid) at three representative times, $\tilde{t}=0$, $0.18$, and $1$.
-The overall agreement is good, with only a minor discrepancy at $\tilde{t}\approx 1$, which is expected from the fit shown in figure~\ref{fig:fitrho}.
-Figure \ref{fig:bm2b} (right) further shows the evolution of central densities from the N-body simulation with the effective cross section ($\sigma/m = 7.1~\rm cm^2/g$; solid-red) and the one with $d\sigma/d\cos\theta$ (dotted-red), as well as that obtained using eq.~(\ref{eq:m0}) (solid-blue).
-We see that they agree with each other very well up to $\tilde{t}=25/28.7\approx 0.87$, beyond which eq.~(\ref{eq:m0}) underestimates the central density by $\sim 15\%$ at $\tilde{t}=1$.
+In figure~\ref{fig:bm2b}, we show the density (left) and circular velocity (middle) profiles obtained from the N-body simulation (dashed) and our model in eq.~(\ref{eq:m0}) (solid) at three representative times, $t/t_c=0$, $0.18$, and $1$.
+The overall agreement is good, with only a minor discrepancy at $t/t_c\approx 1$, which is expected from the fit shown in figure~\ref{fig:fitrho}.
+Figure~\ref{fig:bm2b} (right) further shows the evolution of central densities from the N-body simulation with the effective cross section ($\sigma/m = 7.1~\rm cm^2/g$; solid-red) and the one with $d\sigma/d\cos\theta$ (dotted-red), as well as that obtained using eq.~(\ref{eq:m0}) (solid-blue).
+We see that they agree with each other very well up to $t/t_c=25/28.7\approx 0.87$, beyond which eq.~(\ref{eq:m0}) underestimates the central density by $\sim 15\%$ at $t/t_c=1$.

 We can use eq.~(\ref{eq:m0}) and obtain $V_{\rm max}$ and $R_{\rm max}$ from the reconstructed halo rotation curve at each snapshot.
 For the BM2 halo with $\sigma/m=7.1~{\rm cm^2/g}$, we find that the evolution trajectories of $V_{\rm max}$ and $R_{\rm max}$ can be well fitted by